Greetings from the Director

 Classical music is one of the dazzling, profound accomplishments of human civilization that is composed of humankind’s great creativity and architectural minds.

-I hope the festival will be able to lighten up and unite everyone’s hearts and bring appreciation for music.
+When music flows through the air and touches my soul, I have beautiful dreams and feel a surge of pure joy.
+I hope the festival will be able to lighten up and unite everyone’s hearts and bring appreciation for music and nature.

 Grace Soonjoo Moon